 A comprehensive understanding of millennial characteristics is critical in creating an integrated marketing communications (IMC) plan.

 There are concepts, values, and characteristics unique to all millennials that include:

-Millennials also take action on behalf of brands based on loyalty and give significant brand loyalty to brands and products of preference.
+The importance of millennials cannot be underestimated because they offer significant brand loyalty to brands and products of preference.
+Another critical element includes the fact Millennials take action on behalf of brands based on loyalty.
 In addition, the millennial generation likes music and events and requires authenticity, two-way communication, social responsibility, and connection with a personal touch.

 Other important concepts of millennials marketing involve the millennial generation’s value systems that include altruism and a predisposition to support social and environmental causes they care about.
 As a result, millennials purchase and support companies with environmentally and socially responsible products (brands).

 A two-pronged generic millennial strategy and a subculture marketing strategy are critical to an organization seeking to achieve its objectives.
 Using a homogeneous millennial culture and subculture marketing strategy based on addressing the different ethnic subcultures provide a method to reach the target audience effectively.

 The combination of the two marketing strategies will be used in the areas including logo design usage (affect), events, social and digital media, television, radio, and sponsorship (cognition).